Payroll Assistant Salary

 There are some Payroll Assistants — though it's uncommon — that transition into Payroll Managers, where earnings are an average $56K annually.
-Payroll Assistants moving up in their careers tend to step into positions as Payroll Specialists or Payroll Administrators.
-The median paychecks in those roles are $5K higher and $7K higher, respectively.
+Payroll Assistants most often move into positions as Payroll Specialists or Payroll Administrators; those groups report median salaries that are $6K higher and $7K higher, respectively.

 Popular Skills for Payroll Assistant

-Payroll Assistants seem to require a number of specific skills.
-Most notably, skills in Payroll Tax Compliance, ADP Payroll System, Payroll Administration, and Microsoft Office are correlated to pay that is above average, with boosts between 3 percent and 11 percent.
+Payroll Assistants generally report applying a varied skill set to their work.
+Most notably, skills in Payroll Tax Compliance, ADP Payroll System, Payroll Administration, and Microsoft Office are correlated to pay that is above average, with boosts between 4 percent and 12 percent.
 Skills that are correlated to lower pay, on the other hand, include Quickbooks.
 For most people, competency in Data Entry indicates knowledge of Microsoft Word and ADP Payroll System.

 Pay by Experience Level for Payroll Assistant